statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 1. Application Passenger ships constructed on or after 1 July 2010 shall have on board a safety centre complying with the requirements of this regulation.
 2. Purpose The purpose of this regulation is to provide a space to assist with the management of emergency situations.
 3. Location and arrangement The safety centre shall either be a part of the navigation bridge or be located in a separate space adjacent to and having direct access to the navigation bridge, so that the management of emergencies can be performed without distracting watch officers from their navigational duties.
-4. Layout and ergonomic design The layout and ergonomic design of the safety centre shall take into account the guidelines developed by the Organization<sup> 5) Refer to guidelines to be developed by the Organization. </sup> , as appropriate.
+4. Layout and ergonomic design The layout and ergonomic design of the safety centre shall take into account the guidelines developed by the Organization , as appropriate.
 5. Communications Means of communication between the safety centre, the central control station, the navigation bridge, the engine control room, the storage room(s) for fire extinguishing system(s) and fire equipment lockers shall be provided.
 6. Control and monitoring of safety systems Notwithstanding the requirements set out elsewhere in the Convention, the full functionality (operation, control, monitoring or any combination thereof, as required) of the safety systems listed below shall be available from the safety centre: